 It is common to adopt several Agile practices outside IT and Software Development.
-It is less common to do that for Agile technical practices.
+It is less common to do that for Agile technical practices outside IT.
 Let’s see how to do that as well.

 It has become common nowadays to adopt Agile and several Agile practices also outside IT and Software Development.